-Everyone has memory blips from time to time -- the word that's on the very tip of your tongue, or the house keys that aren't where you swear you left them.
-As you get older, these kinds of slip-ups may become even more common and frequent.
+Everyone has memory blips from time to time -- the word that's on the very tip of your tongue or the house keys that aren't where you swear you left them.
+As you get older, these kinds of slip-ups may happen more often.

 1. Step It Up